eyal-orbach/bots/README.md

 a project set to expose un-organic activity on the web, attempting to influence the Israeli 2019 elections.
 The Big Bots Project has gained significant global and local news coverage.

-This code, along with data composed of 5 million tweets from December 30, 2018 to March 26th, 2019, is hoseted as a service on the Bar Ilan NLP lab at this address https://nlp.biu.ac.il/~eyalo/twitter-analyzer/
+This code, along with data composed of 5 million tweets from December 30, 2018 to March 26th, 2019, is hoseted as a service on the Bar Ilan NLP lab servers https://nlp.biu.ac.il/~eyalo/twitter-analyzer/

 This application does not claim to make the final classification between bots, puppets, fake or real users,